fengjixuchui/LiveCloudKd/README.md

 You can view Windows securekernel address space in static mode of Hyper-V VM with VBS enabled option in guest OS.

 1. Launch Hyper-V VM with guest OS VBS enable;
-2. Launch LiveCloudKd in EXDi mode;
+2. Launch LiveCloudKd in EXDI mode;
 3. Enter ".reload /f securekernel.exe=<addr>" to get securekernel symbols information.
 You can see securekernel image base address in output window.

 ![](images/image04.png)